 To reach Dynjandi from the north side of the Westfjords you will have to cross Hrafnseyrarheiði heath.
 So you can see that this magnificent waterfall is not easily reached, kind of tucked away between 2 heaths, which closes due to heavy snow in the wintertime.

 Dynjandisheiði heath was opened for traffic on the 29th of March in 2017, but in 2015 it opened as late as in May, after being closed for 5 months!
 In my photo below you will see the steep, winding gravel road on Hrafnseyrarheiði heath.
-Just imagine what it must look like in the wintertime all covered in deep snow!
+Just imagine what it must look like in the wintertime all covered in the deep snow!

 It is, of course, difficult for the inhabitants of the Westfjords when the main road between north and south closes for such a long time.
 A new tunnel, Dýrafjarðargöng, opened in the year 2020 from Arnarfjörður to the next fjord Dýrafjörður and Þingeyri village.